shopsys/monorepo-tools/project-base/docs/project/guidelines-for-project-documentation.md

 * Special requirements for server infrastructure

 ## Other rules
-Project documentation should also adhere the rules specified in [Contributing to documentation](../contributing/contributing-to-documentation.md).
+Project documentation should also adhere the rules specified in [Guidelines for Writing Documentation](../contributing/guidelines-for-writing-documentation.md).